Guy I, Count of Ponthieu: Life

 Duke William put Arques under siege, and then remained mobile with another force in the countryside nearby.
-He was aware that Normandy was being threatened by the armies of King Henry of France, who wanted to bring his young, former vassal to heel; and that Normandy's erstwhile allies from Ponthieu would also be coming to break the siege of Arques.
+He was aware that Normandy was being threatened by the armies of King Henry I of France, who wanted to bring his young, former vassal to heel; and that Normandy's erstwhile allies from Ponthieu would also be coming to break the siege of Arques.
 Young Count Enguerrand led a Ponthievin army into the Talou to relieve Arques, and arrived first, but Duke William successfully ambushed them and Enguerrand was killed.
 Upon learning of this serious reverse, the vacillating Henry withdrew his forces at once back across the Norman border.
 William of Talou was compelled to surrender Arques and was banished for life.
 (Alternatively, the story goes that Henry reinforced Arques, and Duke William lured part of the French army, including Enguerrand and the Ponthievins, away by a feigned flight, then turned on them and won a battle: Henry then withdrew, forcing the surrender of Arques not long after.)

 With the death of his older brother (who was without male issue or heirs), Guy assumed the comital duties: this is the first mention of Guy in the historical record.

-In February 1054, Henry was again ready to chastise Duke William: he reentered the duchy with a large army of his own liegemen and an Angevin army led by Count Geoffrey of Anjou.
+In February 1054, Henry was again ready to chastise Duke William: he reentered the duchy with a large army of his own liegemen and an Angevin army led by Geoffrey II, Count of Anjou.
 This combined force moved down the Seine toward Rouen, while Henry's brother Eudes "led" a second army, along with Guy and Count Rainald of Clairmont.
 The Franco-Ponthievin army was undisciplined, and fragmented out of control to plunder and pillage the countryside around Mortemer.
 They were attacked suddenly by Normans from Eu and other districts of northeastern Normandy.
 In the Battle of Mortemer, Guy's younger brother Waleran was mortally wounded, and Guy himself was captured.
 He spent two years as a prisoner in Normandy, while his uncle, Bishop Guy of Amiens, ruled Ponthieu as regent.

 Evidently, from this point on, Count Guy was a vassal of Duke William of Normandy.